Prices from £19.99

 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

-Lymecycline treats acne by killing bacteria that are responsible for acne.
+Lymecycline treats acne by killing bacteria that cause acne.

 When a pore becomes clogged, sebum builds up beneath the skin's surface.

-Bacteria feed on sebum and excrete chemicals that cause skin irritation and inflammation.
+Bacteria feed on the excess sebum and excrete chemicals that cause skin irritation and inflammation.

-By killing the bacteria, the skin has a chance to heal.
+By killing the bacteria, the inflammation is reduced and the skin heals.

 When treating acne with Lymecycline, it may take up to 8 weeks for the effects of the treatment to become noticeable.

-If you do not notice an improvement in your condition after eight weeks, speak to your doctor.
+If you do not notice an improvement in your condition after 8 weeks, speak to your doctor.
 They may change your dosage or offer an alternative treatment entirely.

-It would help if you took Lymecycline at the same time each day, though it is recommended to take them in the morning.
+Lymecycline capsules can be taken at any time of day, though it is often recommended to take them in the morning.

 Do not take more of the medicine to make up for missed doses.